reqtec-admin/social-flow/README.md

 * Securing servers and applications
 * Configuring n8n

+Hetzner:

+* Ubuntu Server 2404+ running in Hetzner.
+Firewall has port 80, 2222, 22, 443 open.
+* Follow all instructions in 'host_config'.

 ## What We Are Doing

 Modifying configurations for our backbone n8n system to support automated social media flows.